Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 At the point of contact with the hot pot, skin receptors quickly send nerve impulses (electrical) to the spinal cord (central nervous system) via sensory neurons.
+In the spinal cord, the impulses are processed, and a response is relayed back.

-In the spinal cord, the nerve impulses move from sensory neurons to the interneurons (also known as relay neurons).
-The impulses are then sent to motor neurons that project out of the spinal cord to stimulate your muscles (effector) to contract, causing you to snatch your hand away from the hot pot.
-This is known as a ‘reflex arc’.
+From the interneurons, the response is relayed to the motor neurons which project out of the spinal cord to stimulate your muscles (effector) to contract, causing you to snatch your hand away from the hot pot.
+This pathway taken by nerve impulses to elicit a response is known as a ‘reflex arc’.

 Components of a Reflex Arc

 In the above example, the stimulus is the contact with the hot pot.
 This contact causes a nerve impulse that will travel to the spinal cord via the sensory neurons.
 Another example of a stimulus is an object (e.g. an insect) approaching your eye causing you to blink before you know it.

 These neurons carry the nerve impulse to the spinal cord.
 Similar to the interneuron and motor neuron, sensory neurons receive incoming impulses at the dendrites.
 The impulses move away from the cell body along the axon to the synaptic terminal where the impulse is sent to the next neuron (the interneuron) with the help of a neurotransmitter (acetylcholine).

 Interneurons (also known as relay neurons) are fully contained in the central nervous system (the spinal cord and the brain).
 The interneuron serves as the connection between the sensory neurons and the motor neurons.